PataphysicalSociety/soupault.app/site/reference-manual.md

 ```

 The `selector` field is either a single CSS selector or a list of selectors that define what to extract
 from the page.
-Here, `selector = ["p#post-excerpt", "p"]` means “use `p#post-excerpt` for the excerpt,
+Here, `selector = ["p#post-excerpt", "p"]` means "use `p#post-excerpt` for the excerpt,
-but if there’s no such element, just use the first paragraph”.
+but if there’s no such element, just use the first paragraph".

 By default, soupault will extract only the first element, but you can change that with `select_all = true`.